-Thembinkosi (Themba) Sibanda

-Independent Non-Executive Director (Appointed November 2005)
+Thembinkosi (Themba) Sibanda Independent Non-Executive Director (Appointed November 2005)

-Themba completed his tertiary education at the University of Zimbabwe with a Bachelor of Accounting Honours degree.
+at the University of Zimbabwe with a Bachelor of Accounting Honours degree.
 Shortly after completing his articles of clerkship and qualifying as a Chartered Accountant (Zimbabwe), Themba was admitted into partnership and now has over 30 years experience in compliance and audit services at Schmulian & Sibanda Chartered Accountants (Zimbabwe).
 Themba currently chairs the Group's Audit Committee and is also a member of the Remuneration and Nomination Committee.
-Themba also sits on the boards of a number of other listed entities in Zimbabwe including Delta Corporation Limited, Edgars Stores Limited, Padenga Holdings Limited, Axia Corporation
+Themba also sits on the boards of a number of other listed entities in Zimbabwe including Delta Corporation Limited, Edgars Stores Limited, Padenga Holdings Limited, Axia Corporation Limited and Pretoria Portland Cement Limited.